 INTRODUCTION

-DAIRY AND ALLERGIES – THE CONNECTION
+THE CONNECTION BETWEEN DAIRY AND ALLERGIES

 EXCESS MUCUS PRODUCTION FROM DAIRY

 A primary reason dairy can worsen allergies is its tendency to increase mucus production.
 When dairy is consumed, it can stimulate the body to produce extra mucus, which accumulates in the sinuses and airways.
 This buildup often leads to congestion and a persistent runny nose.
-Many individuals notice that their symptoms significantly ease once going dairy-free, allowing the respiratory system to function more efficiently and relieve allergies.
+Many individuals notice that their symptoms significantly ease once they go dairy-free, allowing the respiratory system to function more efficiently and relieve allergies.

 IMPACT ON SINUS AND RESPIRATORY HEALTH

 Excess mucus from dairy consumption directly affects sinus and respiratory health.
 Congestion in the nasal passages often leads to sinus pressure, resulting in headaches and facial discomfort.
 Breathing difficulties may also arise when mucus obstructs the airways.
-Allergy sufferers frequently experience these symptoms, which disrupt daily activities and lower quality of life.
-Going on a dairy-free diet can clear nasal passages and improve airflow, relieve allergies and lead to a more pleasant breathing experience.
+Allergy sufferers frequently experience these symptoms, which disrupt daily activities and lower the quality of life.
+Going on a dairy-free diet can clear nasal passages, improve airflow, relieve allergies and lead to a more pleasant breathing experience.

 INFLAMMATION AND ALLERGY EXACERBATION